apriltaoyvr/lenore-next/content/wiki/our-difficulties/terms-with-nonobvious-meanings.md

 ---
-description: One of Our Difficulties.
-Could you help us understand them better?
 title: Terms With Nonobvious Meanings
 aliases:
   - Terms With Nonobvious Meanings
   - rational
   - irrational
   - developing a function
+  - subjective
+  - objective
+description: One of Our Difficulties.
+Could you help us understand them better?
 tags:
   - difficulties
 ---
 Some of us find terms in Lenore's book difficult to attach a clear meaning to.
 Sometimes the experience is as if there is white-out over the word.
 Neither context nor prior experience with the word suggests an obvious or definite meaning.

 - Functions